dialog-semiconductor/BLE_SDK6_examples/LPCCSE-188-Coexistance-example/Readme.md

 ## Example Description

 Purpose of the current example is to demonstrate the WiFi coexistence feature available in the SDK 6.0.14.1114.
-The example provides guidelines on how the feature can be enabled on the SDK as well as the signal behaviour that should be expected on the configured pins under the various states and priority configuration rules set from application level.
+The example provides guidelines on how the feature can be enabled on the SDK as well as the signal behavior that should be expected on the configured pins under the various states and priority configuration rules set from application level.

 The WLAN coexistence feature on DA14585/586/531 is designed to allow multiple 2.4 GHz devices to operate without signals from one radio interfering with adjacent radios.
 This is done by a handshaking protocol between the BLE device and the other 2.4 GHz device using the following signals:

  - **WLAN_COEX_BLE_EIP**: Output signal of the device.
 The DA14585/586/531 can communicate its radio status in advance using this signal. **WLAN_COEX_BLE_EIP** is an envelop of the scheduled TX and RX radio activity of the BLE Radio and it starts before the actual radio activity so it can upfront inform the coexisting system of scheduled RF activity.
 The signal is de-asserted synchronously directly after radio activity is finished.
  - **WLAN_COEX_BLE_PRIO**: Output signal of the device.
 The DA14585/586/531 can enable a priority line to indicate that it can not be interrupted for a defined activity.
 The activity for which BLE needs priority can be defined through the SDK API.
 The API which controls the signal enables the application to assign a priority to certain packet types on specific connections.
 The user should define the type of the packet, the connection handle (if the specific packet type is associated with a connection) and the conditions via the ```wlan_coex_prio_criteria_add(prioritized packet type, connection handle, missed number of packets)``` API.
  - **WLAN_COEX_24G_EIP**: Input signal of the device.
 External 2.4GHz device event in progress indication.
-Asserting the pin will force the BLE device to supress its radio activity if no higher priority for the upcomming BLE packet is defined.
+Asserting the pin will force the BLE device to suppress its radio activity if no higher priority for the upcoming BLE packet is defined.
  - **DEBUG A**: Debugging output signal of the device.
-Asserted when the BLE radio is overrulled from 24G external request.
+Asserted when the BLE radio is overruled from 24G external request.
  - **DEBUG B**: Debugging output signal of the device.
 Asserted when a 24G request arrives.

 ## HW and SW Configuration